Record Format

 Always use <cstdint>

 definitions.
-Never use platform dependent types like short
+Never use native platform dependent types like short

 , int